extratone/bill/README.md

-# bill
+# Themeing and Custom Configuration for Microsoft Office and Windows 10

-Themes/custom configurations for Microsoft Windows and Microsoft Office.
+A collection of theme and configuration files.